lepture/authlib/docs/basic/oauth1.rst

 There are usually three roles in an OAuth 1.0 flow.
 Let's take Twitter as an example, you are building a mobile app to send tweets:

-- **Client**: a client is a third-party application, in this case, it is your application.
+- **Client**: a client is a third-party application.
+In this case, it is your application.
-- **Resource Owner**: the users on Twitter are the resource owners, since they owns their tweets (resources).
+- **Resource Owner**: the users on Twitter are the resource owners, since they own their tweets (resources).
-- **Server**: authorization and resource server, in this case, it is twitter.
+- **Server**: authorization and resource server.
+In this case, it is twitter.

 Credentials
 -----------

-During the OAuth 1.0 process, there are several credentials passed from server to client, and client to server.
+During the OAuth 1.0 process, there are several credentials passed from server to client, and vice versa.

 1. client credentials
 2. temporary credentials